KBGG: History

 KBGG originated as the expanded band "twin" of an existing station on the standard AM band.

-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KKSO in Des Moines, a station that dated to 1947, authorized to move from 1390 kHz to 1700 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KKSO in Des Moines, a station that dated to 1947, authorized to move from 1390 kHz to 1700 kHz.

 A construction permit for the expanded band station was assigned the call letters KBGG on November 12, 1997.
 FCC's policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
-It was ultimately decided to transfer full operations to the expanded band station, and on February 2, 2001 the license for KKSO on 1390 AM was cancelled.
+It was ultimately decided to transfer full operations to the expanded band station, and on February 2, 2001, the license for KKSO on 1390 AM was cancelled.

-The new dial position gave the station more daytime power and a non-directional signal.
+The new frequency gave the station more daytime power and a non-directional signal.
 The call sign KBGG was shared with its FM sister station.
-The WSJZ call sign was briefly parked on the frequency from June 6 to June 18, 2002; the station then reverted to KBGG.
+The WSJZ call sign was briefly parked on the frequency from June 6 to 18, 2002; the station then reverted to KBGG.

-In the 2000s, KBGG broadcast a Spanish language Regional Mexican music format and was known as "La Indomable AM."
+Upon the sign-on of KBGG, the station adopted KKSO's business news/talk format, before later shifting to a mix of CNN News Radio and Spanish-language programming.
+In the 2000s, KBGG broadcast a Spanish language Regional Mexican music format and was known as "La Indomable AM".

 On February 25, 2008, the station relaunched as "1700 The Champ".

 After having been an ESPN Radio affiliate for nearly five years, KBGG became an affiliate of CBS Sports Radio on January 2, 2013, as part of a Cumulus Media-wide switch.
 Cumulus, which owns KBGG, has a financial stake in CBS Radio Sports.

 In October 2015, the station became a talk/sports hybrid and branded itself 1700 KBGG The Big Talker.
 Weekday mornings began with Good Day With Doug Stephan, featuring news director Dianna Kelly with local information, followed by The Dave Ramsey Show and Red Eye Radio heard overnight.

 In 2017, Marty Tirrell of the "Marty and Miller" show stopped making payments to Cumulus Media and the show ended on 1700.
 Also in August 2017, "The Ken Miller Show" started the sports day from 12-2, followed by CBS Sports from 2-4.
 "Jimmy B and TC" which originally was on from 12-2 moved from 4-6.

-On October 15, 2018, the station returned to full time sports talk.
+On October 15, 2018, the station returned to full-time sports talk.

-On December 7, 2021, KBGG began simulcasting on newly licensed FM translator K267CY (101.3 Mhz).
+On December 7, 2021, KBGG began simulcasting on newly licensed FM translator K267CY (101.3 MHz).
 The antenna is co-located on sister FM station KHKI's tower in Johnston.

+On March 28, 2025, KBGG went silent.